What you can do to make things easier to read.

 Black is out.
 Gray is in.
 At least when it comes to text in website design, it appears.

 And, of course, there’s no agreed-upon definition what color “gray” should be.
-Website and theme designers tend to pick something that appeals to them and run with it.
+Website and theme designers pick something that appeals to them and run with it (which displays differently depending on monitors anyway).
 The result is that you might have a light gray, a dark gray, a darker gray, or something that is so dark gray that for most people it’s nearly indistinguishable from black.

 For most people.
 And therein lies the problem.